javadbat/jb-input/README.md

 ### set validation

+jb-input use [jb-validation](https://github.com/javadbat/jb-validation) inside to handle validation so for more information you can read it's documentation.
-you can set validation to your input:
+for simple usage you can set validation to your input:

 ```js
 //you have 2 ways: